JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 ### Operations that preserve `:note`-style metadata

-Most of the functions in DataFrames.jl just preserve table and column metadata that has `:note`-style.
+Most of the functions in DataFrames.jl only preserve table and column metadata whose style is `:note`.
 Some functions use a more complex logic, even if they follow the general rules described above (in particular under any transformation all non-`:note`-style metadata is always dropped).
 These are: